buildingwheels/ShallowGuess/README.md

 - Partially quantized (only the 1st fully-connected layer which is used for incremental updates)

 ## How to Use
+### Use Pre-compiled Binaries
+The following binaries are pre-compiled and attached in each release:
+- Linux x86-64 SSE
+- Linux x86-64 AVX2
+- Windows x86-64 SSE
+- Windows x86-64 AVX2

+### Compile Natively
 There trained models are under the `resources/models/` folder.
-The associated weights have been exported into the `resources/weights/` folder with `scripts/export.py`.
+The associated weights have been exported into the `resources/weights/` folder with `training_scripts/export.py`.

-You can modify `config/network.cfg` to load one of the three trained models.
+You can modify `config/network.cfg` to load one of the trained models.
-You may change the value of <hidden_layer_size> to `32`, `128`, `256`, `512`, or other values if you have trained your own model with different sizes.

 Then run:
 ```bash
 cargo build --release
 ```

-You can load the built binary `target/release/shallow_guess` in any UCI-compatible GUI.
+The built binary can be found at `target/release/shallow_guess`.

-## How to Train Your Own Model
+## Train Your Own Model
 ### Data Preparation
 1. Create a FEN file from PGN file with [pgn-extract](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/):
 ```bash